MicrosoftDocs/windows-dev-docs/hub/apps/develop/windows-integration/integrate-sharesheet-pwa.md

 ---
-description: Discover how to integrate a Progressive Web App (PWA) with the Windows Share Sheet.
+description: Discover how to integrate a Progressive Web App (PWA) with the Windows Share.
-title: Integrate Progressive Web Apps (PWAs) with Windows Share Sheet ms.topic: article ms.date: 04/16/2024 ms.localizationpriority: medium
+title: Integrate Progressive Web Apps (PWAs) with Windows Share ms.topic: article ms.date: 04/16/2024 ms.localizationpriority: medium
 ---

-# Integrate Progressive Web Apps with Windows Share Sheet
+# Integrate Progressive Web Apps with Windows Share

 The **Share Sheet** is a system-provided UI that enables users to share content from your app with other apps in Windows.
 The Share Sheet is available in the Windows shell and is accessible from any app that supports sharing.
 It provides a consistent and familiar experience for users, and it's a great way to increase the discoverability of your app.